Live in New York City (John Lennon album): Release and reception

 On the CD and vinyl editions, the first eight of the eleven songs were from the afternoon performance.
 The VHS and LaserDisc video versions contained fourteen songs, ten of which were from the afternoon show.
 Both editions included between-song dialogue taken from both shows.

 Upon its early 1986 release, Ono was criticised by former members of Elephant's Memory for using mostly the afternoon performance which they regarded as weaker than the evening show.
 They also took issue with the simultaneous video release of the concert, which was alleged to have been edited to show Ono as prominently as Lennon.

 However, on the album release, Ono's vocal performances on such numbers as "Hound Dog" had been mixed out completely.
 Additionally, all of her solo performances, which included "Sisters, O Sisters", "Born in a Prison", "We're All Water", "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)", "Move on Fast" and "Open Your Box", were deleted from the audio edition of the concert, to create a pure Lennon album.

 The video release retained the Lennon complete set-list and also included Ono's "Sisters, O Sisters" and "Born in a Prison".

 Portions of the evening performance later saw release on the John Lennon Anthology.

-On October 10, 2025, both One to One shows were released as a live album and as part of the box set called Power to the People (The Ultimate Collection) as part of the "Ultimate Mix" campaign.
+On October 10, 2025, both One to One shows were released as a live album and as part of the box set called Power to the People as part of the "Ultimate Mix" campaign.
 The shows were also made available as a best of "hybrid" show, containing highlights from both performances.
 However, the release excluded two songs that were performed at both shows: "Woman is the Nigger of the World", which was controversially omitted from all of the discs of the Power to the People (The Ultimate Collection) box set, and "Sisters, O Sisters".